CISC452MLProject/CISC-452-Group-22/docs/proposal.typ

 - Inference Speed (Frames Per Second): We will measure the model's inference speed to ensure real-time performance when overlaying skeletons onto live video feeds.
 The target benchmark is a minimum of 30 frames per second (FPS) on a conventional laptop brought to the climbing event.
 This laptop will capture logging information encapsulating the model's computational requirements, including CPU and GPU usage, to evaluate its suitability for deployment on various portable devices.
 Robustness and Generalization
 - Cross-Condition Evaluation: To ensure robustness, the model's performance will be fed a custom testing set collected under diverse conditions, with the lighting variation, image capture angle, climber attire, and background complexities controlled.
-- Occlusion Handling: We will assess the model's ability to accurately predict joint positions in scenarios where parts of the climber's body are partially or fully occluded.
-This would be useful for poorly shot videos where the climber's feet may be out of frame.
-Qualitative Analysis
-- Visual Inspection: In addition to the above quantitative metrics, we will conduct a qualitative assessment by overlaying the predicted skeleton onto video frames and visually inspecting for alignment and anatomical plausibility.
-Baseline Comparison
-- Benchmark Against Existing Models: We will compare our performance with established pose estimation models, such as OpenPose or HRNet, using the same input training video frames and valuation metrics to contextualize our results

 = Expected Results and Analysis